norswap/norswap.github.io/.factory/posts/2017-02-09-2-ruby-methods.md

   for methods, as outlined above).
 Lambda behave like methods for parameter assignment.

-- Procs with multiple parameters can be passed a single array argument, which will be automatically "splatted".
+- Regular prrocs with multiple parameters can be passed a single array argument, which will be automatically "splatted".

 `proc` and `Proc.new` are used to create regular procs, while `lambda` and `->` create lambdas.

-At first, it seems possible to convert between regular procs and lambdas like
+It seems possible to convert between proc and lambda like this: `lambda &my_proc` or `proc &my_lambda`.
+However, these conversions don't do anything:
-this: `lambda &my_proc`.
-It turns out that the resulting lambda behaves like a proc regarding the aspects listed above!
-So put otherwise, this conversation is perfectly pointless, and in fact doesn't do anything (i.e. `lambda &my_proc` returns `my_proc`).
+`lambda &my_proc` returns `my_proc`, and the regular proc behaviour is preserved.
+The converse is true for the reverse conversion.

 ### Curly Brackets (`{}`) vs `do .. end`

-There is not semantic difference between both forms.
+There is no semantic difference between both forms.

 There is one syntactic difference because the two forms have different
 precedences: